ncovercash/MaterializeBot/README.md

 It can be run manually with the argument `reanalyze` or by creating an instance of `Bot` with `Bot::REANALYZE` as the second argument for the constructor.

+## Autoclose Thread

+The autoclose thread of the bot checks, by default, once an hour for inactive issues.
+If it finds one which has not been updated in a configurable time, then it will close it.

+It can be run manually with the argument `autoclose` or by creating an instance of `Bot` with `Bot::AUTOCLOSE` as the second argument for the constructor.

+Checks
+===

+The `PlatformCheck` abstract class has many extensions, and is easy to add additional functionality.

 Examples
 ===